The connection between cancer and eating two fried chicken meals per week

 However, taken in total, the meta-analysis found that increased fried food intake was associated with a 35% risk increase in a prostate cancer diagnosis.

-While the evidence is clear that consuming this type of food twice a week or more can increase your cancer risk, there are numerous ways, in addition to eating less of this type of food, which will allow you to reduce your risk.
+While the evidence is clear that consuming this type of food twice a week or more can increase your cancer risk, there are numerous ways, in addition to eating less of this type of food, will allow you to reduce your risk.
 These include:

 • Using healthier oils: Standard frying oils are more likely to create acrylamides.
 Other frying oils are healthier for consumption.
 Healthier oils have higher amounts of saturated and monosaturated fats.
-These include extra virgin coconut oil, extra virgin olive oil, avocado oil, lard, tallow, ghee.
+These include extra virgin coconut oil, extra virgin olive oil, avocado oil, lard, tallow, and ghee.
 Just make sure they are not hydrogenated or say trans fat free.

-• Alternative preparations and storage: The American Cancer Society has noted that the amount of acrylamide in potatoes can be reduced if the potatoes are soaked in water for 15-30 minutes prior to cooking, and if potatoes are kept out of a refrigerator for storage.
+• Alternative preparations and storage: The American Cancer Society has noted that the amount of acrylamide in potatoes can be reduced if the potatoes are soaked in water for 15-30 minutes before cooking, and if potatoes are kept out of a refrigerator for storage.
 Other foods have alternative methods of reducing acrylamides, and it is always worth doing additional research to determine what sort of cancer risk the food you are cooking may have, if any.

 As a general rule, food of this type twice a week or more should not be consumed.
 Doing so presents numerous health problems, including increasing the potential for many types of cancer.
 However, thankfully, reduced consumption and alternative cooking, perpetration, and storage methods can greatly reduce your cancer risk.
+If you’re interested in talking to Dr. Tom, please contact us today!

 KEEP UP WITH CAUSENTA